DuguidLab/drim2p/docs/tutorials/dff-calculation.md

 There are multiple ways to compute F₀, using a percentile, the mean, the median, etc. By default, `drim2p` computes F₀ to be the 5th percentile of the fluorescence for the whole signal.

-It is also possible to use a rolling window to continually update the F₀ throughout the signal.
+It is also possible to use a rolling window to continually update the F₀ value throughout the signal.

 This tutorial focuses on the using the defaults (5th percentile with no rolling window).
-For a more in-depth guide to customising the computation, see the [how-to guide]() and the [CLI reference](../../reference/#drim2p-deltaf).
+For a more in-depth guide to customising the computation, see the [how-to guide]() and the [CLI reference](../reference/index.md#drim2p-deltaf).

 ## Calculating ΔF/F₀